vinnukr/calculator-demo/README.md

 * **format**: one of_small_/_wide_ - default: _wide_
 * **mode**: one of _test_,_live_ - default: _live_

+## Working with the calculator
+If you want to process the data that the user selected in the calculator, you have two options:
+1. Access the javascript variables:  _CreditCalculator.currentAmount_ holds the currently selected amount, _CreditCalculator.currentRate_ holds the selected monthly rate
+2. The creditcalculator provides two input fields (hidden) that can be used when the creditcalculator is included in a form  - _amountSlider_ holds the selected credit amount and _paybackRateSlider_ holds the selected monthly rate.

 ## Layout customization
 We use a reduced and simplified bootstrap sample that is prefixed with #c2_creditcalculator (the id of the container we load).
 The full stylesheet can be found in the [lib-folder](./lib/cashpresso-styles.css)!
 **Attention**: The creditcalculator loads the stylesheet from cashpresso.com - the css file here is provided only as   documentation!

 ### Slider customization
 This uses the bootstrap-slider by seiyria!